The Thirteenth Chair (1929 film): Production

-In late May 1929, MGM hired Margaret Wycherly to reprise her stage role as La Grange.
+In late May, 1929, MGM hired Margaret Wycherly to reprise her stage role as La Grange.
 Shortly after, Leila Hyams was also cast.
 For the leading role of Richard Crosby, the press has stated that Lon Chaney was offered the role but turned it down.
 The Hollywood Filmograph stated later that Joel McCrea would play Crosby, but Conrad Nagel replaced him before production began.
-Bela Lugosi took a break from Tod Browning's performing the play Dracula from June 23 to July 21 to appear in Tod Browning's The Thirteenth Chair as the film's inspector.
-Lugosi had replaced William "Stage" Boyd, which led to the characters name and being changed to Inspector Dezlante, to suit Lugosi's accent.
+Bela Lugosi took a break from performing the play Dracula from June 23 to July 21 to appear in Tod Browning's The Thirteenth Chair as the film's inspector.
+Lugosi had replaced William "Stage" Boyd, which led to the character's name being changed to Inspector Dezlante, to suit Lugosi's accent.

-The script labelled as the "First Temporary Incomplete" script dated May 8, 1929, by Elliott Clawson changed the plays setting from New York to Calcutta, India.
-The film otherwise largely follows the story of the screenplay but changes who was the actual murderer.
+The script labelled as the "First Temporary Incomplete" script dated May 8, 1929, by Elliott Clawson changed the play's setting from New York to Calcutta, India.
+The film otherwise largely follows the story of the screenplay, but changes the identity of the actual murderer.
 The film was set to start production on June 3, 1929, but only started on June 10.
-Rehearsals and shooting totalled to 36 days with principal photography being completed on July 15, 1929.
+Rehearsals and shooting time totalled 36 days, with principal photography being completed on July 15, 1929.
 The Hollywood Filmograph reported Browing being in post-production and near completion of the film on August 10.